 Watt & Tulloch designed an office extension to the rear in 1909.
 The building contract (£23,015) was awarded to Robert Corry and completed in the same year.

 By 1914 the firms largest export markets included the United States, Argentina, Brazil and Chile.
 The war years substantially reduced export trade although the firm recovered and continued to trade from William Street until 1975 when the building was sold and production moved to Ravenhill Avenue.
 The firm merged to become Ross Cochrane & Co.
 Ltd until Cantrell & Cochrane (C&C Group) acquired the remaining assets of Ross Cochrane & Co.
 Ltd in 1986.

-During the late 1970s and 1980s the building was known as Central Arcade and hosted a collection of local retailers including Crazy Prices and Stewarts Winebarrel.
+During the late 1970s the building was converted into retail units known as Central Arcade with a collection of local retailers including Crazy Prices and Stewarts Winebarrel.

 The buildings were listed in November 1988 and are currently recorded as B2 listed (HB26/50/177).

 Ewart PLC acquired the complex and submitted a series of planning applications in 1988 and 1989 to alter, extend and refurbish the building.
 Work to convert the building into a shopping centre took place during 1990 – 1991 (z/1991/2101).
 The £5m project was designed by Ostick & Williams and Ferguson & Wheeler.
 The three-storey shopping centre opened in 1991 as Ross’s Court and comprised 44 tenants during the early 1990s.
 The top floor was a food court fitted-out in decorative brass and wood.

 Ewart gained vacant possession of the centre in August 1997 following a buy-out of the remaining tenancies for £300,000 and in January 1998 the developer announced that the entire building would be let to Argos.